dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## The ConfigureServices method

-The `Startup` class can include a `ConfigureServices` method.
-This is a public method on the `Startup` class that takes an `IServiceCollection` instance as a parameter and optionally returns an `IServiceProvider`.
-The `ConfigureServices` method is called before `Configure`.
-This is necessary because some features like ASP.NET MVC require certain services to be added in `ConfigureServices` before they can be wired up to the request pipeline.
+The `Startup` class can include a `ConfigureServices` method that takes an `IServiceCollection` parameter and optionally returns an `IServiceProvider`.
+The `ConfigureServices` method is called before `Configure`, as some features must be added before they can be wired up to the request pipeline.

 For features that require substantial setup there are `Add[Something]` extension methods on `IServiceCollection`.
 This example from the default web site template configures the app to use services for Entity Framework, Identity, and MVC: